gabeshaughnessy/thedeconstruction/wp-content/plugins/facebook/readme.txt

 Security fixes.
 Improved customization and debugging of settings. l10n and i18n fixes.

 == Changelog ==

+= 1.2.2 =
+* Improve performance of settings migration from old versions of the plugin

+= 1.2.1 =
+* Fix: Properly display Open Graph protocol data on author page

+= 1.2 =
+* Post to Timeline now uses an [app access token](https://developers.facebook.com/docs/concepts/login/access-tokens-and-types/#appaccess) to communicate with Facebook servers without needing an active Facebook user session.
+Improves XML-RPC compatibility and wp-admin performance
+* The Facebook PHP SDK is now loaded as needed, not with every admin request
+* [Mention tagging](https://developers.facebook.com/docs/technical-guides/opengraph/mention-tagging/) Facebook friends and Facebook pages replaces previous mention meta boxes for friends and pages
+* Removed mention display alongside a post.
+Mentions are constructed in a custom Facebook message
+* Associate a WordPress account with a Facebook account from the edit profile page

 = 1.1.11 =
 * Added [Like Box](https://developers.facebook.com/docs/reference/plugins/like-box/) widget for Facebook Page promotion